naidu199/animated-login-flutter/README.md

 # animated_login

-A new Flutter project using Rive animations.
+A Flutter login page using Rive animations.